How to Get Rid of Moths and Prevent their Damage: 3 Steps

 2. STOP THE DAMAGE

 First, you’ll need to remove any moth caterpillars, adults, and eggs that might currently be on or in your clothing, rugs, or other textiles.
 Don’t worry, it’s quite straight forward.
-All you need to do is take all the items suspected of infestation and wash & dry them on warm settings.
+All you need to do is wash & dry all the affected items on warm settings.
 Dry cleaning will do the trick, too.
-Freezing these items for 24-48 hours is also effective, although usually less convenient.
+Freezing those items for 24-48 hours is also effective, although usually less convenient.

-Next, thoroughly vacuum all potentially moth-infested areas like closets and storage spaces.
+Next, thoroughly vacuum all potentially moth-affected areas like closets and storage spaces.
 Make sure to target carpets, rugs, drapery, and other fabrics, as well as any walls or baseboards that display signs of moths, such as webbing or caterpillars.
-After you’re done, make sure to throw the vacuum bag outside immediately to prevent possible re-infestation.
+After you’re done, make sure to throw the vacuum bag outside immediately in a well-sealed garbage container.

-Lastly, wash and scrub all hard surfaces within potentially infested spaces with a family-safe cleaner to remove any hard to see eggs or grime (moths often leave a dusty, musty film throughout storage areas).
+Lastly, wash and scrub all hard surfaces within potentially-affected spaces with a family-safe cleaner to remove any hard to see eggs or grime (moths often leave a dusty, musty film throughout storage areas).

 3. KILL AND REPEL